KyleSmith0905/Vaxla/README.md

   /doc # The documentation.
   /shared # Shared functions and utilities used by multiple packages.
   /ui # The visual experience of the tool.
-  /loading # A screen that appears before the full ui becomes active.
+  /loading # A screen that appears before the full ui becomes active (Unused now that it loads instantly).
 /tools # Developer tools and editor configurations.
-  /base_ # The base_ monorepo configuration for this workspace (we are using our own tech).
+  /vaxla # The vaxla monorepo configuration for this workspace (we are using our own tech).
 ```